-Toxic relationship can leave you really wounded and mess up your self-confidence.
+Toxic relationship can leave you really wounded and mess up your self esteem.
 Even if your partner was not narcissistic and didn’t bring you down verbally, the whole experience can make you start doubting yourself.

 Check your thoughts